ASDS-TCD/ASDS_code_camp/README.md

 At the end of camp, students will be able to:

-- Start the semester excited and ready to learn new methods :)
+- Start the semester excited and ready to learn new methods :smile:
 - Combine the 5 dplyr verbs, join data sets, and convert between long and wide formats
 - Use loops, purrr, and functions to avoid repeating yourself
 - Make simple graphs in ggplot2, write professional documents, and write basic equations in LaTeX